quicwg/base-drafts/draft-ietf-quic-transport.md

 Stateless Reset in response, which could lead to infinite exchanges.

-An endpoint MUST ensure that every Stateless Reset that it sends is smaller than the packet triggered it, unless it maintains state sufficient to prevent looping.
+An endpoint MUST ensure that every Stateless Reset that it sends is smaller than the packet which triggered it, unless it maintains state sufficient to prevent looping.
 In the event of a loop, this results in packets eventually being too small to trigger a response.